tarantool/cartridge-cli/README.rst

    * Build it from sources (see
      https://www.tarantool.io/en/doc/latest/dev_guide/building_from_source/).

-3. [On all platforms except MacOS X] If you built Tarantool from sources, you need to manually set up the Tarantool packages repository:
+3. [On all platforms except macOS] If you build Tarantool from sources, you need to set up the Tarantool packages repository manually:

    .. code-block:: bash